torbjornlager/torbjornlager.github.io/index.md

    ?-
    ```

-   You'll find a lot more examples in the draft chapters linked above, and most of the examples that work in the PoC is also included in the file `trinity_tests.pl`.
+   You'll find a lot more examples in the draft chapters linked above, and most of the examples that work in the PoC is included in the file `trinity_programs.pl`.

    Examples that do **not** work: